gyulanemeth/bluefox.email/docs/projects/automations.md

   ![Automation node exit criteria card Icon property tab](./project-automation-node-exit-criteria-property-based-card.webp)

-- **Segment Tab**: Exit if a contact is added in a specific segment or updated and now falls into the segment.
+- **Segment Tab**: Exit a contact based on their segment membership.
-    - Select or create a **segment** to filter contacts.
+    - Select or create a **segment**.
+    - Use the **Contact Exit** switch to control when the contact exits:
+      - **Off**: The contact exits the automation when they enter the selected segment.
+      - **On**: The contact exits the automation when they leave the selected segment.

   ![Automation node exit criteria card Icon segment tab](./project-automation-node-exit-criteria-segment-based-card.webp)